-All applicants to specialty training at CT1/ST1 level must demonstrate all the outcomes described by the Foundation Curriculum, without exception, using the prescribed evidence as outlined below.
+All applicants to specialty training at CT1/ST1 level must demonstrate all the professional capabilities described by the Foundation Curriculum, without exception, using the prescribed evidence as outlined below.

-Why do I need to demonstrate that I have Foundation Competence?
+Why do I need to demonstrate that I have achieved the Foundation Professional Capabilities?

-The possession of all Foundation Competences is an essential criterion on all CT1/ST1 person specifications because they are needed to help successful applicants cope with, and progress through the clinical experience that forms part of their specialty training.
+The possession of all Foundation Professional Capabilities is an essential criterion on all CT1/ST1 person specifications because they are needed to help successful applicants cope with, and progress through the clinical experience that forms part of their specialty training.
 They are key attributes that ensure patient safety - in particular those relating to the recognition and management of the acutely ill patient, resuscitation and end of life care.

-CT1/ST1 posts are not configured to assess whether each new entrant possesses these competences - a process which would take several weeks.
-Instead they have to assume their new starters possess them.
+CT1/ST1 posts are not configured to assess whether each new entrant possesses these professional capabilities - a process which would take several weeks.
+Instead they must assume their new starters possess them.
 This is true even of posts not directly involving acute medical care: often the only person on such units with recent experience of resuscitating a patient is the CT1/ST1 trainee.
 It is also crucial that the submitted evidence is current.
-It is not sufficient to have achieved each competence once.
+It is not sufficient to have achieved each professional capability once.
 Competences must be achieved, maintained and demonstrated if our patients are going to be safe in our hands.

-What evidence can be used to demonstrate that I have Foundation Competence?
+What evidence can be used to demonstrate that I have Foundation Professional Capabilities?

-The acceptable methods for demonstrating foundation competence are listed below.
+The acceptable methods for demonstrating achievement of foundation professional capabilities are listed below.
 No other evidence will be accepted, as previous experience has shown it to be unreliable.
-For example, specialist qualifications do not demonstrate the breadth of the Foundation Competences and, however experienced a candidate is in one specialty, they are often not able to cope with the first year of core or specialty training without having recently practiced the broader skills.
-NB it is the applicant's responsibility to satisfactorily demonstrate that they possess all the Foundation Competences, and the recruiting organisations are not allowed any discretion in this matter.
+For example, specialist qualifications do not demonstrate the breadth of the Foundation Professional Capabilities and, however experienced a candidate is in one specialty, they are often not able to cope with the first year of core or specialty training without having recently practiced the broader skills.
+Please note, it is the applicant's responsibility to satisfactorily demonstrate that they possess all the Foundation Professional Capabilities, and the recruiting organisations are not allowed any discretion in this matter.

-There are 3 ways you can demonstrate that you possess Foundation Competence, and the application form will ask you a series of questions to help you determine the most appropriate form of evidence for you to submit:
+There are 3 ways you can demonstrate that you possess the Foundation Professional Capabilities, and the application form will ask you a series of questions to help you determine the most appropriate form of evidence for you to submit: